MikeRussellMcK/PTAnalysis/Markdown and Output/PT_Analysis.md

-### TOTAL NUMBER OF ARTICLES: 300
+### TOTAL NUMBER OF ARTICLES: 297
-This number includes 57 articles with duplicate ID numbers.
+This number includes 43 articles with duplicate ID numbers (43 Chinese-language, 0 English-language).
 A full list of duplicate articles can be found [here](https://github.com/MikeRussellMcK/PTAnalysis/blob/master/Markdown%20and%20Output/Duplicates.md).
-Document was last updated on 2014-09-12 09:35:12.
+Document was last updated on 2014-09-12 14:29:21.

 Throughout this document the data are divided four ways: